 Take a look at our other resources and sources of support for help with everything - from issues with alcohol, to healing from trauma.

-Get involved in the free support available for you at uni, including support groups, drop-in events and the annual Feel Good Fest.
+Get involved in the free wellbeing support available for you at uni, including support groups, drop-in events, workshops and the annual Feel Good Fest.

 Wellbeing resources and other support

-Contact the Student Wellbeing Service
+Contact Student Wellbeing

-Access support and guidance from our friendly team of wellbeing advisers, counsellors and mental health advisers:
+Access mental health support and guidance from our friendly team of wellbeing advisers, counsellors and advisers:

 Or you can contact us via: